boomsbloom/media-nlp/README.md

 # media-nlp
-natural language processing experiments for movie scripts
+natural language processing experiments with a goal of developing automated thematic analysis